-"Gatekeeper" providers - typically "big tech" operators that have an annual turnover of 6.5 billion Euros or more in the last 3 years and more than 45 million monthly EU end users.
-What will it require companies to do?
+- "Gatekeeper" providers typically "big tech" operators that have an annual turnover of 6.5 billion Euros or more in the last 3 years and more than 45 million monthly EU end users. - DMA entered into force November 2022, applicable from May 2023, and creates a deadline for "Gatekeepers" by March 2024.

 The DMA is designed to "ensure a competitive and fair digital sector with a view to promoting innovation, high quality digital products and services, fair prices and high quality and choice in the digital sector".

 The DMA introduces a set of obligations targeted at "gatekeeper" digital players with significant scale and reach in the EU, and provides a framework for the European Commission to amend these rules.
 Generally speaking the measure is targeted at "Big Tech" operators.
 Although its primary focus is "walled garden" eco systems, it is likely that it will apply to the providers of packaged end-to-end AI systems.
-Prohibited Behaviour - Self preferencing own services - Preventing links to third party services - Combination of personal data obtained from core platform services with any other service